-Following an update to version 12.6.255, OpManager features an uninterrupted availability of the access points within a network, by the deployment of High Availability monitoring for Wireless LAN Controllers.
+Following an update to version 12.6.255, OpManager lets you deploy high availability configurations on Wireless LAN Controllers, thereby ensuring uninterrupted availability of the access points within a network.
 As with conventional high availability clustering configurations, you can set up your WLCs using two different configuration modes.
 They are:-

 In order for a disaster recovery active-active setup to run seamlessly, it is recommended that both the wireless LAN controllers be configured for redundancy.
 In other words, the following settings/configurations must be identical on both devices:

-In this configuration, while the primary device is active, the secondary device is always on standby.
+In this configuration, while the primary WLC is active, the secondary WLC is always on standby.
 The passive (secondary) device serves as a backup that is ready to take over as soon as the active (primary) device is down or unavailable.

 As with the active-active configuration, it is crucial that both the primary and secondary devices have exactly the same settings, as shown below: